Toasin1Nibir/react-auth-city-riders/README.md

+Website Link: https://city-riders-ec1f0.web.app/
 Website Name: City Riders
-Website Link: https://city-riders-ec1f0.web.app/
-Its basically react router authentication assignment
+Project Description:
+•	It is basically react-router firebase authentication project
+•	Authenticated user can book ticket from this website.
+•	User can set their respective destination.